cloudmesh-community/book/chapters/class/516/quicktips.md

 Please note that if you would need to postpone a lab for two weeks, you need to use two passes.
 Lab passes expire one month before the last day of class.
-You will have to complete all labs by that time.
+You will have to complete all the labs at that time.
 No credit will be given at that time if this deadline is missed for any delayed Labs as TAs must focus their attention on project support.

 Lab passes do not apply to other assignments and due dates.

 ## Assignments